NodeAtlas/PreprocessorAtlas/README.md

 ### Overview ###

-LessAtlas is an example of Node.js website running with [NodeAtlas](http://haeresis.github.io/NodeAtlas/).
+LessAtlas is an example of Node.js website running with [NodeAtlas](http://haeresis.github.io/NodeAtlas/) and with Less enabled.

-It used as inspiration to create your own website!
+**It used as an example for the article : [Utilisation optimisée de Framework CSS comme Bootstrap avec Less](http://blog.lesieur.name/utilisation-optimisee-de-framework-css-comme-bootstrap-avec-less/)** (Fr)